What if my stucco is painted?

 information on the availability of the state builder's recovery

-and Standards Division has been helpful to several homeowners
+and Standards Division may be helpful in resolving homeowners

 - Your insurance company may participate